Obsidian-TTRPG-Community/DnD-3.5-SRD-Markdown/Basic Rules and Legal/combat-i-basics.md

 including climbing (up to one-quarter of your speed) and swimming (up to one-quarter of your speed).

+### Accelerated Climbing
-**Accelerated Climbing:** You can climb one-half your speed as a move action by accepting a --5 penalty on your Climb check.
+You can climb one-half your speed as a move action by accepting a --5 penalty on your Climb check.

+### Crawling
-**Crawling:** You can crawl 5 feet as a move action.
+You can crawl 5 feet as a move action.
 Crawling incurs attacks of opportunity from any attackers who threaten you at any point of your crawl.